MaddyGuthridge/COMP6080_Notes/js/fetch.md

 		// Status code 200
 		if (res.ok) {
 			// Get the JSON
-			// This gives a promise
+			// This gives a promise which we can handle below return res.json();
-			return res.json();
 		} else {
 			// Reject the promise so it can be caught below